 LINKS has hosted FLL tournaments since 2004.
 In 2015 we helped staff a new DeKalb tournament and hosted a new Atlanta Super Regional Qualifier.
-Many of our volunteers serve at the FLL Georgia State Championship and the FLL World Festival in St. Louis.
-This year we are hosting the Fernbank Regional Tournament at Tucker High School on December 10, and the Atlanta Super Regional Tournament.
+Many of our volunteers serve at the FLL Georgia State Championship and the FLL World Festival at FIRST Championship.
+We continue to host the Fernbank Regional Tournament, Atlanta Super Regional Tournament, and assist the Chamblee Regional Tournament.

 LRC, a summer day-camp for students in rising 4th-8th grade looking to develope or improve their skills in FIRST LEGO League robotics.
 Over the course of one week, the campers will learn how to design, build, and program an EV3 robot to complete challenges from the real FIRST LEGO League challenge game.
 At the end of the week, the groups compete in a final tournament to win awards just as if they were in a real competition.